 During the last six months, this blog was pretty quiet.
-However, our life was one adventure after the another!
+However, our life was one adventure after another!
 What have the last six months brought us?

 Long story short